janessatran/laloyd/README.md

 This is a functional, colorful, accessible [Jekyll](https://jekyllrb.com/) theme inspired by my cat Lloyd, otherwise known as "La-Loyd".
 It's fully responsive and all pages are written in markdown for ease of writing.

 ## Accessibility Features
-One of my motivations in making this theme was to learn about and create accessible front-ends.
+One of my motivations in making this theme was to learn how to create accessible websites.
 Some of the accessible features this theme includes so far are:
 - Hidden "skip link" to jump to main content.
 - Focus states for clearer navigation.
 - High contrast colors.